Reversible Causal Graph Dynamics: Conclusion

 \section{Conclusion}

 {\em Summary of results.} We have studied Reversible Causal Graph Dynamics, thereby extending Reversible Cellular Automata results to time-varying, pointed graphs modulo.
 Pointed graphs modulo are arbitrary bounded-degree networks, with a pointed vertex serving as the origin, and modulo renaming of vertices.
 Some of these graphs have shift-equivalent vertices.
 We have shown that if a Causal Graph Dynamics (CGD) is invertible, then it preserves shift-equivalence classes.
-This in turn entails almost-vertex-preservingness, i.e. the conservation of each vertex for big enough graphs.
+This in turn entails almost-vertex-preservation, i.e. the conservation of each vertex for big enough graphs.
 Next, we have shown that the inverse of a CGD is a CGD.
 Finally, we have proved that Reversible Causal Graph Dynamics can be represented as finite-depth circuits of local reversible gates.

-{\em Future work.} We have shown that invertible causal graph dynamics implies almost vertex-preservingness or, in other words, that beyond some finitary cases, information conservation implies conservation of the systems that support this information.
+{\em Future work.} We have shown that invertible causal graph dynamics implies almost vertex-preservation or, in other words, that beyond some finitary cases, information conservation implies conservation of the systems that support this information.
+The result could perhaps be understood as a ``Matter conservation theorem'', \`a la Lavoisier.
 Still, this cannot forbid that some `dark matter' which was there at all times, could now be made `visible'.
 We plan to follow this idea in a subsequent work.
 We also wish to explore the quantum regime of these models, as similar results where given for Quantum Cellular Automata over fixed graphs \cite{ArrighiUCAUSAL}.
 Such results would be of interest to theoretical physics, in the sense of discrete time versions of \cite{QuantumGraphity1}.